DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

   with Ansel.
 - As of version 1.09 of the game, reflections of glass (not reflections on glass) are totally broken due to a [game bug][1]
   [1]: https://twitter.com/DarkStarSword/status/821723038009802752
+- There are a few rare spots in the game where the lighting goes bright white as the camera passes through a specific point - most of these are very small and barely noticeable, but there a camera on the barge in the Shanghaied mission that is positioned right on one of these glitches which is much more severe.
+The fix for these is disabled, as it causes other issues in an airvent in the final mission.
+- The above mentioned airvent in the final mission still has one artefact present (caused by the "strange blue glitch" fix), but it is relatively minor (and the blue glitch was prominent throughout the whole game).

 Side-by-Side / Top-and-Bottom Output Modes
 ------------------------------------------